-If you look at a breakdown of coffee grounds, they are roughly 2 percent nitrogen.
-This may not seem like a lot, but this 2 percent can add up, especially when you consider how much coffee the average person drinks in a month.
+If you look at a breakdown of coffee grounds, they are roughly 2% nitrogen.
+This may not seem like a lot, but this 2% can add up, especially when you consider how much coffee the average person drinks in a month.
 Adding your used coffee grounds into your compost every day is a great way to create a nitrogen-rich compost for your garden.

-As with most organic compounds, the nitrogen is spread throughout your soil or compost when it begins to break down.
+As with most organic compounds, the nitrogen spreads throughout your soil or compost when it begins to break down.
 This makes it more similar to a slow-release fertilizer, adding nitrogen to your garden or compost over an extended period.

 While most plants prefer a fairly neutral pH, some plants actually prefer slightly acidic soil.
 This means soils with a pH just below 7, typically in the 6.5 to 6.9 range, although it depends on the plant.
-Blueberry bushes and azaleas are two great examples of this.
+Blueberry bushes and azaleas prefer acidic soil, for example, as do rhododendrons.
 There are plenty of ways to lower your soil’s pH, but you have to be careful not to lower it too much.

 Coffee grounds are acidic, but only mildly so.
 They can lower the general pH of your soil gradually, and there is very little risk of adding too much acidity to your soil.
 Mixing coffee grounds directly into the soil around plants that appreciate acidic soil can help those plants flourish, without majorly impacting the other plants in your garden.
-If you don’t drink a lot of coffee but need to increase the acidity of a large garden, then you can use pine straw, peat moss, or leaf mold.
+If you don’t drink a lot of coffee but need to increase the acidity of a large garden, then you can use leaf mold, peat moss, or pine straw.

 Admittedly, coffee grounds aren’t the largest source of food waste.
 However, every little bit counts, and it all adds up.
 If you’re already composting, then your coffee grounds and coffee filters can be composted, which means just a little less is going into the garbage every day.
 Using coffee grounds in your garden is an easy way to make your home and life slightly more sustainable.